VACU cards feature a built-in microchip that improves the global usability and security of the card, in addition to the magnetic stripe.

 At merchants with chip readers

 At all other merchants, nothing changes.
 You can use your card as you normally would.

-- When you make purchases at merchants that use chip terminals, the card and terminal work together to add an additional layer of security to the transaction.
+The chip contains encrypted information that makes it difficult for the card to be counterfeited.
+In addition, at merchants that use chip terminals, the card and terminal work together to add an additional layer of security to the transaction.